Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Dataset

-The radar dataset we use consists of volumetric radar reflectivity data collected from the Slovak national weather radar network -- four C-band Doppler radar stations located at Malý Javorník, Kojšovská hoľa, Kubínska hoľa, and Španí laz (see Fig.~\ref{fig:extent}).
 The radar network provides volumetric scans at 5-minute intervals, enabling the analysis of precipitation evolution at temporal resolutions suitable for short-term nowcasting.

-The dataset spans the period of four years from 12 June 2018 to 22 August 2022 and contains observations from select events with significant radar echo measurements.
-The selected events are approximately uniformly distributed throughout the year, covering a wide range of meteorological conditions (see Table.~\ref{tab:monthly_observations}).
-Radar observations were mapped to a Cartesian grid with a horizontal resolution of 1~km $\times$ 1~km, resulting in images of size $517 \times 755$ pixels.
+The dataset spans the period of four years from 12 June 2018 to 22 August 2022 and is curated to contain observations from events with significant radar echo measurements.
+The selected events are approximately uniformly distributed throughout the year, covering a wide range of meteorological conditions.
+We mapped the radar observations to a Cartesian grid with a horizontal resolution of 1~km $\times$ 1~km, resulting in images of size $517 \times 755$ pixels.
 Vertically, each radar volume spans 16 altitude levels ranging from 500~m to 8000~m above ground level, capturing both low-level precipitation structures and deeper storm development.

 Radar measurements are provided in terms of equivalent reflectivity factor (\si{\dB Z}).
 For model training and evaluation, reflectivity values were converted to precipitation intensity expressed in \si{\mm\per\hour} using the Marshall-Palmer Z-R reflectivity-rain rate relationship~\cite{marshall-palmer}.
 This presents a more physically interpretable learning target useful both for model training and evaluation.